-The United States Department of Defense (DoD) will soon require all organizations conducting business with the DoD (i.e., defense contractors) to achieve a Cybersecurity Maturity Model Certification (CMMC) involving verification from independent auditors, which is expected to have an impact across the Defense Industrial Base (DIB).
+The United States Department of Defense (DoD) will require organizations conducting business with the DoD (i.e., defense contractors) to obtain a Cybersecurity Maturity Model Certification (CMMC) involving verification from an independent assessor.
+This is expected to have an impact across the Defense Industrial Base (DIB).
 What can contractors do now to prepare their organizations to meet these new requirements?

-The CMMC framework is considered to be a major development in the cybersecurity regulatory landscape, and will have significant impacts on defense contractors of all sizes.
-Following release of this framework, all defense contractors will eventually be required to achieve a CMMC – involving an audit to be conducted by an independent and qualified third-party organization – in order to conduct business with the DoD.
+The rollout of CMMC is a major development in the cybersecurity regulatory landscape and will have significant impacts on defense contractors of all sizes.
+With the release of this model, in order to conduct business with the DoD, essentially all defense contractors will be required to achieve a defined CMMC level(1) involving a certification to be conducted by an independent and qualified third-party assessor.

-Not only will the DoD require defense contractors to comply with these new requirements, but it will also require contractors to flow these requirements down across their supply chains, adding additional subcontract oversight and risk burdens to higher-tier contractors.
+Not only will the DoD require defense contractors to comply with these new requirements, but also to flow-down these requirements across their supply chains, adding further subcontract oversight and risk burdens to higher-tier contractors.

-The DoD intends to use the CMMC framework as a mechanism for managing cybersecurity risk across the DIB – specifically with respect to protecting Controlled Unclassified Information (CUI) – through independent audits to verify defense contractors’ cybersecurity posture.
-Results of these audits will become discriminators within the DoD’s solicitation and award processes.
+The DoD intends to use the CMMC to manage cybersecurity risk across the DIB – specifically with respect to protecting federal contract information (FCI) and controlled unclassified information (CUI) – through independent certification to verify defense contractors’ cybersecurity posture.
+Results of these certifications will become discriminators within the DoD’s solicitation and award processes.

-In addition, the DoD aims for the CMMC framework to expand and improve upon existing guidance for adequate cybersecurity controls, aligning cybersecurity safeguarding requirements with contractors’ risk exposure when handling CUI in performance of DoD contracts.
+In addition, the DoD aims for the CMMC to expand and improve upon existing guidance for adequate cybersecurity controls, aligning cybersecurity safeguarding requirements with contractors’ risk exposure when handling FCI and CUI in performance of DoD contracts.

-The CMMC framework does not replace current regulations and standards, such as DFARS 252.204-7012 “Safeguarding Covered Defense Information and Cyber Incident Reporting” and NIST SP 800-171 “Protecting Controlled Unclassified Information in Nonfederal Systems and Organizations.”
-Rather it will build upon existing guidance by introducing additional standards that transition away from the current self-reporting regime, to a new regime involving an independent verification process relative to defined risk considerations based on scope and requirements of respective DoD contracts.
+The CMMC does not replace current regulations and standards, such as DFARS 252.204-7012, “Safeguarding Covered Defense Information and Cyber Incident Reporting,” and NIST SP 800-171, “Protecting Controlled Unclassified Information in Nonfederal Systems and Organizations.”
+Rather, it builds upon existing guidance by introducing additional standards that transition away from the current self-reporting approach, to a new paradigm involving an independent verification process with defined risk considerations based on scope and requirements of specific DoD contracts.

-In addition, defense contractors should assess their supply chain management (SCM) capabilities to identify where they need to strengthen processes and controls around flowing down, monitoring, and managing cybersecurity safeguarding requirements relative to DFARS 252.204-7012, NIST SP 800-171, and DCMA’s Contractor Procurement System Review (CPSR) Guidebook.
+In addition, defense contractors should assess their supply chain management (SCM) capabilities to identify where they need to strengthen processes and controls around flowing down, monitoring and managing cybersecurity safeguarding requirements relative to DFARS 252.204-7012, NIST SP 800-171, and the Defense Contract Management Agency’s Contractor Purchasing System Review (CPSR) Guidebook.

 For more information on this topic, or to learn how Baker Tilly specialists can help, contact our team.